bcgrillo/TestOllamaAgent/README.md

-# 🤖 Test Ollama Agent
+# 🤖 Microsoft Agent Framework Examples

 A comprehensive demonstration project showing how to create an intelligent multi-agent AI system that can use both **Ollama** (local) and **Azure AI** (cloud) services.
 This example showcases a modular AI agent architecture with specialized agents, interactive selection, and web search capabilities.